No1IrishStig/Devolution-Beta/README.md

 Devolution Beta is sleek and clean bot made for moderation in discord.
 The bot is both self hosted and server hosted, meaning you can host it and maintain it yourself, or rely on us to keep it up and running!

+**The base set of modules includes:**

+- Provides tons of useful features (userinfo, serverinfo, role management, avatar stealer, rename)
+- Some fun commands to use against your friends. (insult, speak as the bot)
+- Moderation features (kick/ban/hackban/punish, chat cleanup and more)
+- Music features (YouTube, SoundCloud, local files, playlists, queues)
+- Gif search and random gif generator
+- Custom embed generator

 [Installation](#installation) is easy, and you do **NOT** need to know anything about coding!
 Aside from installation and updating.